rjpcasalino/blog_bt/src/posts/2023-08-26-Dora_or_Dreaming_in_Hysteria_or_Freud's_Boys.md

 layout: post
 ---

-"'If the whole ocean were ink for writing the words of my Lord, it would run dry before those words were exhausted'—even if We were to add another ocean to it."
+"'If the whole ocean were ink for writing the words of my Lord, it would run dry before those words were exhausted'<span>&mdash;</span>even if We were to add another ocean to it."
 	<span>&mdash;</span> Qur'an Surah 18 verse 109

 said another way <span>&mdash;</span>